Satirist Randy Rainbow Uses Show Tunes And Pop Songs To Lampoon Trump

 TRUMP: Look.
 The entire thing has been a witch hunt.

-RAINBOW: (Singing) Now, look who's his favorite guy.
+RAINBOW: (Singing) Now look who's his favorite guy.
 I've got those, Nancy, go and get him.
-Never mind, girl, I'm exhausted blues, Mueller blues.
+Never mind, girl, I'm exhausted blues - Mueller blues.
 Those, what the hell is Comey doing standing in a forest? - feelings.
-Host, bartender, we're going to need to refill my cup.
+Those, bartender, we're going to need to refill my cup.
 And since there's no collusion, could you make something up?
 And why does Devin's cow have way more followers than I do? - feelings.
 Those, is it over?
 What just happened?
 Can't we just arrest Ivanka?
 Where's the rest?
 I got to see it.
-Give it to me.
+Give to me.
 I don't want it.
 Yes.
 No. Black.
 White.
 Red.
 Blue.
 Left.
 Right.
-Thank you.
-Go away now.
-Please don't leave me, Robert Mueller, blues.
+Thank you, go away now.
+Please don't leave me, Robert Mueller - blues.

 TRUMP: No collusion.